DMS-Developement/Twitter-Clone/README.md

-# Mini Tweet
+# Mini Tweet 🐦
 ## Mini Tweet: A simplified Twitter clone built to demonstrate a full-stack application using C#/.NET, Angular, and PostgreSQL.
 Features user authentication, tweet posting, and more.

 **Introduction**

 This portfolio project serves as a simplified Twitter clone designed to showcase skills in full-stack web development.
-Built using Angular, C#/.NET, and Supabase, the application emulates key functionalities of Twitter but in a stripped-down, easy-to-understand manner.
+Built using Angular, C#/.NET, and Supabase, the application emulates key functionalities of Twitter but in a stripped-down manner.

 **Objectives:**